hyperledger/besu-docs/docs/HowTo/Deploy/Lite-Block-Explorer.md

 data at the block, transaction, and account level.

 The Alethio Ethereum Lite Explorer is a web application that connects to any Ethereum JSON-RPC-enabled node.
-It does not require an online server, hosting, or trusting third parties to display the blockchain data.
+The Explorer does not require an online server, hosting, or trusting third parties to display the blockchain data.

 ## Prerequisites